Riedel (glass manufacturer)

+The Riedel family originally founded a glassworks in 1756 in Bohemia, but the Riedels were dispossessed of their Bohemian factories and all other property in the aftermath of World War II.
+The family subsequently re-established itself by acquiring a glassworks in Kufstein in 1956 under the direction of Walter Riedel and his son, Claus.
+The company is currently managed by Georg Riedel and his son, Maximilian.

 History

-Josef Riedel, The Elder
+Josef Riedel

-Josef Riedel The Elder (sixth generation, 1816–94) was born in the time of the industrial revolution.
+Josef Riedel (1816–1894) was born in the time of the industrial revolution.
 He owned eight glassworks in 1858 to include two textile factories and coalmines.
 His glassworks produced glass jewellery, beads and chandelier parts and in 1873, they began producing luxury hollow glass products too.
 He received many accolades for his achievements: he was awarded the ‘Grand Prix’ at the World Fair in Vienna in 1873, honorary citizenship by local authorities in Franzesbad and Wiesenthal and he was awarded an Order by the Pope.

 Through hard work and diligence, he was a contemporary model for success in business.
 His employees respectfully addressed him as ‘Mr. Father’ and his contemporaries referred to him as the ‘Glass King of the Iser Mountains’.
 Josef Riedel dedicated his life to building an empire with solid foundations.
 Instead of discounting prices, he offered only high-quality products, which customers appreciated.
-According to Walter Spiegl, an author who specialized in the topic of glass of the 19th century, Josef Riedel The Elder was the first to invent uranium glass.
-Josef Riedel The Elder named this glass type "Annagelb" and "Annagrün" after his wife Anna he married in 1840.
+According to Walter Spiegl, an author who specialized in the topic of glass of the 19th century, Josef Riedel was the first to invent uranium glass.
+Josef Riedel named this glass type "Annagelb" and "Annagrün" after his wife Anna he married in 1840.

 Additionally, Josef owned extensive land and was a well-known banker and financier in the mountains.
 His assistance included providing loans at 6% interest rate to businesses in need of capital, and even helping them find export markets financially.
 It was his financial support in 1861, for example, which allowed the company Gebrüder Feix in Albrechtsdorf to get started, which went on to become one of the largest manufacturers of buttons, black fashion jewellery and crystal wares in the land.
 It was in this company where Daniel Swarovski later began his career.

 The Riedel company operated retail warehouses in all major manufacturing locations around Gablonz.
 The owners of these companies regularly informed the Riedels about current demand, competition, and big orders that exporters then forwarded to their suppliers for production.
 Josef Riedel was also respected as a glass expert in his own right.
 The industrial magnate Josef Schreiber, head of Vienna's big glass company Josef Schreiber & Neffen, even called him the greatest expert on glassmaking in Bohemia.

 Josef was known as ‘The Glass King of the Jizera Mountains’ (1844–94).
 Shortly after his death, Josef's sons registered the first Riedel logo in 1895.